buddhasystem/lusee-readthedocs/README.rst

-Template for the Read the Docs tutorial
+Sandbox for experimentation with the LuSEE-night documents
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.

 Read the tutorial here: